 7.1.
-Release nitrogen holding charge by depressing the Shrader Valve on the coil.
-If no gas releases from the coil, contact distributor regarding potential leak.
+Release nitrogen holding charge by depressing the Shrader Valve at the liquid line connection on the air handler.
+If no gas releases from the air handler, contact distributor regarding potential leak.

 7.2.
 Cut off the liquid line connection from the coil.
 Use a tubing cutter for this step.
+Clean the burn from the coil.
+Use a tubing cutter for this step.
 Clean the burr from the cut tubing to reduce the chance of future leaks.
 Connect the liquid line coming from the outdoor to the liquid line at the indoor unit.